cysouw/diathesis/text/c10_participle.md

 - *sein+Partizip* perfect (see [@sec:participles-sein-perfect])
 :::

 Normally (except for the *haben/sein* perfect), when the light verb is in the *Präsens*, then the construction has present/future time reference [@next a].
 Alternatively, when the light verb is marked as *Präteritum*, then the construction has past time reference and implies completion [@next b].

 The time reference of perfect-oriented constructions works slightly different.
 When the light verb is in the *Präsens* then the resulting state is still in effect at the time of utterance [@nnext a].
 In contrast, with the light verb in the *Präteritum* the resulting state has come to an end [@nnext b].

 ::: ex
-- Das Auto wird morgen repariert. \
+- Das Auto wird (heute) repariert. \
   (↦ Das Auto is noch nicht fertig.)
-- Das Auto wurde gestern repariert. \
+- Das Auto wurde (gestern) repariert. \
   (↦ Das Auto ist fertig.)
 :::